Wendy-Nam/Wendy-Nam/CurrentPlans.md

+> This README, indicating my current status and plans, will be updated at least once a week.

 ## ❗️ Availability Notice ❗️

 - I'm currently focused on academics and exams until `December 23rd`, limiting my ability to handle outsourcing requests or issues.